Datavirke/datavirke.dk/content/experience.md

 ---

 ## AWS Control Tower & SSO using Google Workspace
-For this project, I set out to define an AWS Control Tower account structure which could then be used to migrate the existing 10-15 AWS accounts used for both internal and external customers, which we had access to.
+For this project, I deployed and configured an AWS Control Tower account structure which could then be used to migrate the existing 10-15 AWS accounts used for both internal and external customers, which we had access to.

 For internal accounts, as well as external accounts owned by customers who had agreed to consolidated billing, the process involved preparing their accounts for enrollment, enrolling them, and cleaning up